dodona-edu/dodona-edu.github.io/en/guides/teachers/annotations/index.md

 You can choose to reply to the question, which will mark the question as answered and sends the student a notification.
 You can also directly mark a question as answered.
 This is often useful if you know the student has already solved the question in another way.
 Eg. the student has submitted an other solution where the problem is fixed, or you have replied to the question outside of the Dodona framework.

-> Note comments support markdown formatting, so you can use bold, italics, lists, ...
+> Note: comments support markdown formatting, so you can use bold, italics, lists, ...
 You can checkout all markdown features in [this reference](/en/references/exercise-description/#markdown).

 # Commenting on code

 As a teacher, you can also comment on the code of your students.
 This can be useful to give feedback on their solution, or to point out a mistake.

-> If you want to go through the submissions of all your students and provide feedback, it can be useful to [create an evaluation](/en/guides/teachers/grading/).
+> If you want to go through the submissions of all your students and provide feedback, it can be useful to [create an evaluation](/en/guides/teachers/grading).

 You can either use the `Add global comment` button to add a general comment about the submission, or you can select a piece of code and click the `Add comment` button to add a comment about that specific piece of code.
 ![add comment](./add-comment.png)